 trees, vapours thickening and thinning.
 Too

-In the first couplet the speaker begins by describing a “sea’ which from “Nobody comes up from” late.
+In the first couplet, the speaker begins by describing a “sea’ which from “Nobody comes up from” late.
 It immediately appears as if there is some kind of deadline the speaker is very aware of.
 The line that no one ever passes is represented by the sea.
-It is a place that no one goes to, or comes back from late.
+It is a place that no one goes to or comes back from late.

-These lines, and those that follow are vague.
+These lines and those that follow are vague.
 It is not entirely clear what exactly the speaker is referring to.
 There is though a sense of foreboding.
 The sea does not seem like a place one wants to venture to, especially if it is “late.”
-In the following couplets the speaker goes on to describe the path that leads to the sea.
+In the following couplets, the speaker goes on to describe the path that leads to the sea.

-The description is also very dark, adding to depressing mood of the lines.
+The description is also very dark, adding to the depressing mood of the lines.
 If one was to travel down this path they not want to go down the “last steep kilometre.”
 It appears to be the most dangerous part of the walk.
 This is due to the wet areas that have been pummelled by a “shower.”
 The shower of rain was, and is, so powerful that it “shred[s]” the light coming from the sky.

-Curnow’s speaker is now describing a path which seems quite dangerous.
+Curnow’s speaker is now describing a path that seems quite dangerous.
 One is liable to fall as the ground is wet, and there is no clear light coming from the sky.
 Although it continues to pour from its “tank,” the sun, it is obscured by the rain.
 Whatever dark forces are in this area, they are able to block out the light of the sun.

 credibly by half celestial, the dammed